WHAT WILL THE PROJECT COST?

 HOW MUCH DISRUPTION WILL THERE BE DURING CONSTRUCTION?

 There necessarily will be some disruption, since part of the existing beit midrash will be demolished as part of construction.
 We will work with the builder to craft a construction plan that minimizes the inconvenience to our membership.
 We will also rent space from the JCC as needed.
-To be clear, we expect to remain in full operation during the entire construction process.

 I'D LIKE TO PLEDGE OR DONATE RIGHT NOW, WHAT DO I NEED TO KNOW?